 Again, this may seem obvious, but it’s actually pretty common.
 If your iPhone 5 battery runs very far down, the iPhone won’t switch on or work.
 That’s because it’s using its remaining battery life to preserve your data and settings.

 Plug your iPhone into a wall charger or into your computer.
 Typically, letting it charge for 15-30 minutes is enough for the screen to turn on.
-But what if the battery has been drained for a long time?
+But, what if the battery has been drained for a long time?
 Then you may want to wait a few hours to let the battery fully recharge.

 If your phone was just low on battery and needed a charge, this may do the trick.
 When it’s got enough juice to power the screen, it will turn on.
-Then it will show you its charging status, starting with the red battery icon.
+Then, it will show you its charging status, starting with the red battery icon.
 If you suspect your phone ran out of battery but this technique doesn’t work, it’s possible your charger or cable is faulty.
 Try using another charger or cable and see if things change.

 4. Consult a Professional

 If none of these options worked, don’t give up hope.
 Find a qualified independent repair shop technician.
-Look for one that has the experience to detect the fault and to make an assessment of the nature of the fault and the cost involved in fixing the iPhone 5.
+Look for one that has the experience to detect the fault and to make an assessment of the nature of the fault and the cost involved in fixing it.
 The most qualified iPhone 5 repair technicians have expert knowledge on the unique iPhone parts and their configurations.
 That enables them to perform repairs quickly and correctly.

 A good quality technician will give you honest advice and an initial estimate after physically seeing your iPhone.
 They should tell you upfront if they don’t think the device can be saved or if a new one is a better option.